SSteve/powerline-venvprompt/README.md

      ...  "powerline_venvprompt.segments.prompt",
 ```

 If you see the message "failed to import module powerline_venvprompt.segments" that might mean Powerline is not searching the folder containing your *powerline_venvprompt* folder.
 If this is the case, add the folder to your *config.json* file.
+This folder will depend on how you installed `powerline-venvprompt`.
 Example:

 ```json
 "paths": [
     "/path/to/folder"
 ],
 ```

 If all else fails, use GitHub Issues to report your problem and I'll do my best to help.